 System Settings Page Elements Back: Saves all changes and returns to the previous page.
-WiFi/Wired/USB Icon: The icon to the left of the Connection Status Icon displays whether the current connection to the Master is Wireless (image of a radio antenna), Wired (image of three networked computers), or USB (USB connection symbol).
 Connection Status icon: The icon in the upper-right corner of each Protected Setup page provides a constant visual indication of current connection status.
 Note : a Lock appears on the icon if the panel is connected to a secured NetLinx Master.
-Master Connection: Sets the NetLinx Master communication values. Туре: Displays how the panel is connected to the Master.
-The connection may be Wireless (wireless connection) or Any (no connection).
-This field cannot be changed.
-Mode: Cycles between the connection modes: URL, Listen, and Auto.
+IP Settings: Switches the IP settings between DHCP and Static .
+DHCP means that the IP address and the subnet mask fields are greyed out; in Static, press either of the fields to open the IP Address and Subnet Mask keypads.
+Master Connection: Sets the NetLinx Master communication values: Туре Sets the NetLinx Master to communicate with the panel via Ethernet or USB.
+This is based on the cable connection from the rear.
+Ethernet is a CAT-5 cable (10/100Base T terminated in an RJ-45 connector) used to network computers together and is used in most LAN (local area networks).
+This description is also used to refer to both wired and wireless communication.
+A Wireless Ethernet connection involves indirect communication from the panel to a Master via a wireless connection to the network.
+A USB connection is a direct connection from the panel's mini-USB port to a corresponding USB port on the PC (acting as a Virtual Master).

+System Setting Page Elements (Cont.)
+Mode Cycles between the connection modes: URL, Listen, NDP(UDP,) URL(UDP), and Auto.
+(Ethernet Only - disabled when USB is selected) URL - In this mode, enter the IP/URL, Master Port Number, and username/ password (if used) on the Master.
+The System Number field is read-only - the panel obtains this information from the Master.
+Listen - In this mode, add the panel address into the URL List in NetLinx Studio and set the connection mode to Listen.
+This mode allows the Modero touch panel to "listen" for the Master's communication signals.
+The System Number and Master IP/URL fields are read-only. • NDP(UDP) - In this mode, The System Number and Master IP/URL fields are read-only. • URL(UDP) - In this mode, The System Number and Master IP/URL fields are read-only.
 Auto - In this mode, enter the System Number and a username/password (if applicable).
 Use this mode when both the panel and the NetLinx Master are on the same Subnet and the Master has its UDP feature enabled.
 The Master IP/URL field is read-only.
-URL - In this mode, enter the IP/URL, Master Port Number, and username/ password (if used) on the Master.
-The System Number field is read-only - the panel obtains this information from the Master. • Listen - In this mode, add the panel address into the URL List in NetLinx Studio and set the connection mode to Listen.
-This mode allows the Modero touch panel to "listen" for the Master's communication signals.
-The System Number and Master IP/URL fields are read-only.
-System Number: Allows entry of a system number.
+System Number Allows entry of a system number.
 Default value is 0 (zero).
-Master IP/URL: Sets the Master IP or URL of the NetLinx Master.
-Master Port Number: Allows entry of the port number used with the NetLinx Master.
-Default = 1319 Username/Password: If the target Master has been previously secured, enter the alpha-numeric string (into each field) assigned to a pre-configured user profile on the Master.
+(ETHERNET in Auto Mode Only - disabled when USB is selected) Master IP/URL Sets the Master IP or URL of the NetLinx Master.
+(ETHERNET in URL and URL(UDP) Modes Only - disabled when USB is selected) Master Port Number Allows entry of the port number used with the NetLinx Master.
+Default = 1319 (ETHERNET Only - disabled when USB is selected) Username/Password If the target Master has been previously secured, enter the alpha-numeric string (into each field) assigned to a pre-configured user profile on the Master.
 This profile should have the pre-defined level of access/configuration rights.
-USB IP Settings: A USB connection is a direct connection from the panel's mini-USB port to a corresponding USB port on the PC (acting as a Virtual Master).
-Press either of the fields to open the IP Address and Subnet Mask keypads.
+NDP Name Displays the name of the device connecting to the Master.

-Refer to the Panel Downloads and Firmware Updates section on page 34 for more detailed information on using the System Settings page.
+Refer to the Step 3: Choose a Master Connection Mode section on page 33 for more detailed information on using the System Settings page.